GitX-2022/PSG-Social-Media/README.md

 Eventique helps in reducing the hassle of conducting an event by semi-automation of some of the procedures like ticket and certificate generation.
 The application also provides room availabilty service for professors so that they can plan their classes beforehand.

 This is a complete, full-fledged web-application with decent industry-level releasable User Interface and feature-functioning.
+Hosted on <a href="http://eventique.intellx.in/">eventique.intellx.com</a>

 ### Admin Tools
 - Add Events